san3jaya/agent-team-pipeline/README.md

 ### Independent Review

-We deliberately kept the Reviewer as a separate agent rather than merging it into the Implementer.
+We deliberately kept the Inspector as a separate agent rather than merging it into the Engineer.
 Self-review is a known anti-pattern -- an independent reviewer catches what the author misses, even when the "author" is an AI.

 ### Remediation Loops with Delegation Discipline

-When tests fail or the reviewer finds critical issues, fixes route through the Implementer (never the Team Lead).
-The Team Lead has three layers of reinforcement to prevent it from "helpfully" fixing code itself:
+When tests fail or the reviewer finds critical issues, fixes route through the Engineer (never the Captain).
+The Captain has three layers of reinforcement to prevent it from "helpfully" fixing code itself:

 1. Opening instruction: "NEVER attempt to resolve it yourself"
 2. Technical Failure Handling: "you are an orchestrator, not a worker"
-3. Remediation Loop: "NEVER fix code yourself -- always delegate to @team-implementer"
+3. Remediation Loop: "NEVER fix code yourself -- always delegate to @team-engineer"

 ### Hidden Subagents

 All 5 subagents are hidden from the `@` autocomplete menu.
-They only appear when invoked by the Team Lead via the Task tool.
+They only appear when invoked by the Captain via the Task tool.
 This keeps the UI clean and prevents accidental direct invocation.

 ### Session Persistence

-For longer tasks, the Team Lead maintains a `.opencode/resume.md` checkpoint file.
+For longer tasks, the Captain maintains a `.opencode/resume.md` checkpoint file.
 If a session is interrupted, the user can say "resume" and pick up exactly where they left off -- no re-exploring the codebase or re-deriving the plan.

 ## Architecture Overview